Jocelyn Lee Hardy: Irish War of Independence

 From April 1920, Hardy ceased to be employed by the Military Intelligence Directorate due to "ill health caused by wounds".
 He was posted to F Company of the Auxiliary Division, Royal Irish Constabulary (ADRIC), seconded as an intelligence officer based at Dublin Castle, retaining his Connaught Rangers uniform.
 He later stated that he worked for Scotland Yard, which was the recruiting centre for ADRIC and to whom the information he gathered was relayed for analysis.
 Despite his wounds, Hardy was to lead raids on various IRA locations, including Vaughn's Hotel in what is now known as Parnell Square.
 His main role, however, was interrogating prisoners in Dublin Castle who had been captured with weapons or seditious documents of any importance.
 Hardy had experienced several such interrogations himself as an escaped prisoner of war and he was often aided by his colleague, Captain William Lorraine King, MC.
 On 10 June 1920, Hardy was awarded a mention in dispatches.

 Hardy became a hated figure for the IRA, who accused him of brutality in interrogating prisoners, such as tricking suspects into providing information by using a revolver loaded with blanks to stage fake executions or threatening to burn them with a hot poker.
 The IRA dubbed the cells "The Knocking Shop".

-In August 2014, TV personality Brendan O'Carroll featured on BBC TV's Who Do You Think You Are investigating the murder of his grandfather, Peter O'Carroll, during the Irish War of Independence.
+In August 2014, TV personality Brendan O'Carroll featured on BBC TV's Who Do You Think You Are investigating the death of his grandfather, Peter O'Carroll, during the Irish War of Independence.
 On 16 October 1920, O'Carroll was shot dead at his home in Manor Street, Dublin.
 The programme uncovered a written testimonial by IRA mole David Neligan in the 1950s stating that IRA spymaster Michael Collins had suspected Hardy was responsible for an almost identical shooting of another Republican, Limerick County Councillor John Lynch in the Exchange Hotel, Dublin.